cmgerber/PLOS_Cloud_Explorer/final_text.md

 * an interactive SVG visualization of the subject area tree, allowing sub-trees to be selected;
 * a graph of the total number of articles over the time, allowing a specific time span to be selected.

-For the selected time span and subject areas, the dashboard displays:
+For the selected time span and subject area, the dashboard displays:

 * a bar graph of the number of articles per year matching any of the subjects under that node;
-* a histogram of the most frequent top-level subject terms;
+* a histogram of the distribution of top-level subject terms;
 * a word cloud composed of the leaf-level subject terms associated with all the articles.